 Communication and community involvement are commitments under BNL's EMS.
 The Laboratory maintains relationships with its employees, key stakeholders, neighbors, elected officials, regulators, and other community members.
-The goals are to provide an understanding of BNL's science and operations, including environmental stewardship and restoration activities, and to incorporate community input in the Laboratory's decision making.
+The goals are to provide an understanding of BNL's science and operations, including environmental stewardship and restoration activities, and to incorporate community input into the Laboratory's decision-making.

-BNL staff participates in: on- and off-site meetings, which include discussions, talks, presentations, and roundtables; workshops; canvassing surrounding neighborhoods; Laboratory tours; and informal information sessions and formal public meetings held during public comment periods.
+BNL staff participates in or conducts: on- and off-site meetings, which include discussions, talks, presentations, and roundtables; workshops; local civic association meetings; canvassing surrounding neighborhoods; Laboratory tours; and informal information sessions and formal public meetings held during public comment periods for environmental projects.